DamaniSahu/Ecommerce-Website/README.md

 <h1>Ecommerce Website</h1><br>
-<p>This is a simple ecommerce web application built using React.js.
+<p>This is a simple ecommerce web application built using React.js, vite and tailwind.
 The app includes features like product listing, product details, cart functionality, and a search bar.</p>

 <h2>Project Description</h2>